terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_cluster_v1.html.markdown

 * `fixed_subnet` - (Optional) The fixed subnet that will be attached to the cluster.
 Changing this creates a new cluster.

+* `floating_ip_enabled` - (Optional) Indicates whether floating IP should be created for every cluster node.
+Changing this creates a new cluster.

 ## Attributes reference